 1. Set goals.

 The first thing (and probably one of the most vital things) you need to do is set some SMART goals for yourself.
 Otherwise, how will you know when you’ve achieved something to be proud of?
 Maybe you want to get a book published.
 Set an ambitious goal for yourself to get there.
-Give yourself targets to hit — writing X amount of words a day, or sitting down for an hour each day just to get the creative juices flowing.
+Give yourself targets to hit — writing X amount of words a day, or sitting down for an hour just to get the creative juices flowing.

 2. Take risks.